quwah1/quwah1/README.md

--  Hi, I’m @quwah1
+-  I’m @quwah1
--  I study computer science and code as a hobby
+-  I am a software developer
--  I’m currently learning C++ and python
+-  I am able to code in the languages (C++, C-sharp, Python)
--  I’m looking to become a Software Engingeer
+-  My goals are to be a full stack developer
 -  I would be open for any Software Delevopment Internships
--  I have completed many projects in the languages C++, Python and R
--  Cyber Security is a hobby of mine
+-  C++ is my best coding language

 <!---